NamelessMC/Documentation/development/2.0/api.md

 }
 ```

-### `serverInfo` POST
+### `/minecraft/server-info` POST
-The `serverInfo` action is used by the Minecraft plugin to send server information to the website.
+The `minecraft/server-info` action is used by the Minecraft plugin to send server information to the website.

 The post body is a JSON object:
 ```json